-Before the Great Depression, home mortgages were 5 to 10-year loans for only 50 percent of the value of the home.
+Before the Great Depression, home mortgages were 5-year to 10-year loans for only 50% of the value of the home.
 The principal was due as a balloon payment at the end of the term.
 Banks had little risk.

-When housing prices fell 25 percent during the Great Depression, homeowners couldn't afford the balloon payment.
+When housing prices fell 25% during the Great Depression, homeowners couldn't afford the balloon payment.
 The banks wouldn't allow refinancing.
-By 1935, 10 percent of all homes were in foreclosure.
+By 1935, 10% of all homes were in foreclosure.

-- The Home Owner’s Loan Corporation bought one million defaulted mortgages from banks.
+- The Home Owner’s Loan Corporation bought 1 million defaulted mortgages from banks.
 It changed them to the long-term, fixed-rate mortgage we know today, and reinstated them.

 - The Federal Housing Administration provided mortgage insurance.